Francisco Domenech

-Francisco J. Domenech (born April 29, 1978, in San Juan, Puerto Rico) since January 2, 2025, is serving as the Chief of Staff of Puerto Rico's government and as the Executive Director of the Puerto Rico Fiscal Agency and Financial Advisory Authority (AAFAF, its Spanish acronym).
-He is a former director of the Office of Legislative Services of Puerto Rico (2005–2008), an attorney, and a professional political campaign manager.
+Francisco J. Domenech (born April 29, 1978, in San Juan, Puerto Rico) is a Puerto Rican attorney, politician, lobbyist and professional campaign manager who served as Chief of Staff of Puerto Rico, as well as the executive director of the Puerto Rico Fiscal Agency and Financial Advisory Authority from January 2, 2025 until August 7, 2026, being subsequently succeeded by Norma Burgos.
+He is a former director of the Office of Legislative Services of Puerto Rico (2005–2008.
 Domenech spent part of his childhood and adolescent years in Ocala, Florida, having attended Blessed Trinity Catholic School, and Forest High School.

-Domenech currently serves as the Chairman of the Boards of Directors of the Puerto Rico Fiscal Agency and Financial Advisory Authority (AAFAF), the Puerto Rico Infrastructure Financing Authority (AFI, its Spanish acronym), the Puerto Rico Economic Development Bank (BDE, its Spanish acronym) and the Puerto Rico Public Private Partnership Authority (P3A).
-He also serves as the President of the Government Development Bank for Puerto Rico (BGF, its Spanish acronym) and was appointed to the Board of Trustees of the Museum of Art of Puerto Rico (MAPR).
+Domenech served as the Chairman of the Boards of Directors of the Puerto Rico Fiscal Agency and Financial Advisory Authority (AAFAF), the Puerto Rico Infrastructure Financing Authority (AFI, its Spanish acronym), the Puerto Rico Economic Development Bank (BDE, its Spanish acronym) and the Puerto Rico Public Private Partnership Authority (P3A).
+He also served as the President of the Government Development Bank for Puerto Rico (BGF, its Spanish acronym) and was appointed to the Board of Directors of the University of Puerto Rico, the Automobile Accidents Compensation Administration (ACAA, for its Spanish acronym), the Puerto Rico Ports Authority, the State Insurance Fund Corporation(CFSE, for its Spanish acronym), and to the Board of Trustees of the Museum of Art of Puerto Rico.

+He is the only individual in Puerto Rico's governmental history to concurrently occupy the roles of Chief of Staff, Executive Director of AAFAF, and President of the GDB, as well as the multiple boards the Governor appointed to chair or to serve in.
+No prior Chief of Staff had previously held that level of influence in the Government of Puerto Rico, which allowed him to successfully execute Governor González-Colón's public policies and government platform.